-Can you stand out in the crowded world of social media? (courtesy of Designed by Freepik)
+Can you stand out in the crowded world of social media?
+(Designed by Freepik)

 You know what is paradoxical about social media?

 The fact that as social technologies continues to evolve and develop, human behaviours and characteristics remain largely the same.